tcooper/sidewinder-config/README.md

-# sandboa devel cluster config
+# sidewinder cluster config

-This is a develop configuration repository for the *sandboa* development cluster.
+This is a system configuration repository for the *sidewinder* development cluster.